 Moss Lawn Care

 Be cautious not to tromp on the moss consistently.
 It can handle light foot traffic but in heavily passed areas, install stepping stones or stairs.
-Weed moss as needed to keep competing plants out of the bed.
-Other than that, moss lawn care is as simple as it gets and you can put away that lawn mower.
+Weed moss as needed to keep competing plants at bay.
+Other than that, moss lawn care is as simple as it gets, and you can put away that lawn mower.